shabtronic/Midiverb-Analysis/README.md

 A simple reaper JS rig to analyise the various Midiverb algos.

-This has only been prossible from these previous works:
+This has only been possible from these previous works:

 the amazing Hardware analysis by: